 But, the best small mice are great for other things, too.
 If you’re a traveling or work remotely and would like to get through your busy workload at a shared workspace, having a compact mouse to effortlessly stash in your messenger bag or backpack is convenient.
 Not to mention, space-saving.

-If you’re looking for a small mouse, you’ve come to the right spot.
-We scoured the streets (and cyberspace) to find the best small mice you must consider for your next peripheral purchase, some of which are best for productivity, some are excellent gaming mice, all under five inches in length.
+If you’re looking for the best small mouse, you’ve come to the right spot.
+We scoured the streets (and cyberspace) to find the best mouse you must consider for your next peripheral purchase, some of which are best for productivity, some are excellent gaming mice, all under five inches in length.

 And, if you’ve struck out so far in your search for the best small mouse for you, worry not.
 You’re sure to find one on this list.
 And, while we haven't had a chance to test every single mouse on this list, we used our mouse expertise to find some smaller mice that should absolutely satisfy your needs.

 - Pair your mouse with the best gaming keyboard

 Claw grip gamers will love this diminutive peripheral, especially if they’ve got smaller hands.
 The Cooler Master MasterMouse MM520 is very feature-rich for a gaming mouse that’s under $50, and rightly so.
 With seven programmable buttons, up to 12,000 DPI, four On-the-Fly DPI Adjustment profiles, OMRON switches rated for 20 million clicks and three RGB lighting zones that are fully programmable, you’re definitely more than getting your money’s worth.
 And, that is why this best small mouse is one of our favorite gaming mice.
 At that price, however, just don’t expect this mouse to have the most rigid build quality.

 Read the full review: Cooler Master MasterMouse MM520